What is Hyperimmunoglobulin D Syndrome/Mevalonate Kinase Deficiency (HIDS/MKD)?

-HIDS/MKD is an inherited, rare, and serious condition belonging to a group of diseases called Periodic Fever Syndromes.
-Like other types of Periodic Fevers, HIDS/MKD is an autoinflammatory condition that can cause attacks or flares, which result in symptoms including fevers, rash, pain, inflammation, swollen lymph nodes, and canker sores (aphthous ulcers).
+HIDS/MKD is an inherited and rare condition belonging to a group of diseases called Periodic Fever Syndromes.
+Like other types of Periodic Fevers, HIDS/MKD is an autoinflammatory condition that can cause attacks or flares.

 What causes HIDS/MKD?